Few things beat the thrill of a road trip.

 While snacks, playlists and, in some cases, fur babies are essential ingredients for your next outing in the family truckster (Clark Griswold, anyone?), we recommend adding a few stops to explore some of the top hidden gems along the way.

-The six-hour jaunt from the LA area to Phoenix is nearly a straight shot that takes you from coast to cactus, with plenty of historic landmarks and stunning scenery and explore in between — as long as you know where to look.
+The five-and-a-half hour jaunt from the San Diego area to Greater Phoenix is nearly a straight shot that takes you from coast to cactus, with plenty of stunning scenery and historic landmarks to explore in between — as long as you know where to look.
 Here are six stops to make your next journey just as exciting as the destination.